petar/GoLLRB/README.md

 ## Maturity

-As of recently, GoLLRB has been used in some pretty heavy-weight machine learning tasks over many gigabytes of data.
-I consider it to be in stable, perhaps even production-grade, shape.
+GoLLRB has been used in some pretty heavy-weight machine learning tasks over many gigabytes of data.
+I consider it to be in stable, perhaps even production, shape.
 There are no known bugs.

 ## Installation

-With a healthy Google Go installed, simply run `goinstall github.com/petar/GoLLRB/llrb`
+With a healthy Go Language installed, simply run `goinstall github.com/petar/GoLLRB/llrb`

 ## Example